01 of 08

 Welcome Back, Kotter

-The opening sequence of the 1970's classic Welcome Back, Kotter, brings us back to an era when graffiti-stained subway cars were the norm.
+The opening sequence of Welcome Back, Kotter, which is a 1970s classic, brings us back to an era when graffiti-stained subway cars were the norm.
 Watch a young John Travolta listen to Gabe Kaplan crack jokes in this old-school show.
 Mr. Kotter spends his days teaching the "Sweathogs" in a Brooklyn high school.
 Although some of the jokes are dated, you'll definitely laugh.
 This is a great family-friendly show.
 Binge watch it with your kids, but you might have to pause the show to explain that there was a time when Brooklyn's streets weren't filled with organic grocery stores and artisanal pizza parlors.Continue to 6 of 8 below.

 06 of 08